keras-team/keras-hub/keras_nlp/models/MODEL_CONTRIBUTION.md

 from one of the standard layers and make minor modifications.
 See [this PR](https://github.com/keras-team/keras-nlp/pull/801/files#diff-8533ae3a7755c0dbe95ccbb71f85c677297f687bf3884fadefc64f1d0fdce51aR22) for more details.

+## Steps

+To make a complete model contribution, three PRs have to be opened:

+1) "Add `DistilBertBackbone`" (with a Colab link demonstrating correct model implementation and weight conversion)
+2) "Add `DistilBertTokenizer` and `DistilBertPreprocessor`"
+3) "Add `DistilBertBackbone` Presets"

-## Open an issue/Claim an open issue
+### Open an issue/Claim an open issue
 Before getting started with the code, it's important to check if there are any open issues related to the model you wish to contribute: https://github.com/keras-team/keras-nlp/issues?q=is%3Aissue+is%3Aopen+label%3Amodel-contribution.
 If there aren't any open issues, you can create one by clicking the "New Issue"